Best Books from 2023

 How did Yunxian break free and go on to treat women from all classes of society and create remedies that are still used over 500 years later?
 Lisa See tells her compelling life story in this novel.

-While Melissa loves historical fiction, she prefers anything from the Gilded Age to the present and usually avoids earlier settings.
-However, she was drawn to Lady Tan’s Circle of Women as her Book of the Month pick in June.
-While she was compelled by the description, the book was even better than expected and often left her awestruck as she learned about what it was like for women in Ming Dynasty era China.
+While we both love historical fiction, we usually prefer anything from the Gilded Age to the present and usually avoid earlier settings.
+However, we were drawn to Lady Tan’s Circle of Women as our Book of the Month pick in June of 2023.
+While we were compelled by the description, the book was even better than expected and often left us awestruck as we learned about what it was like for women in the Ming Dynasty era in China.

 It was fascinating to see what was “normal” at the time within a wealthy and revered family.
 Knowing the book is based on a real woman adds to the page-turning nature of the novel!